 Dr. David C. Thomas is an honorary research associate with the Department of Archaeology and History at La Trobe University in Victoria, Australia.
-Between 2003 to 2007, Thomas assessed sites at the prehistoric city of Jam in Afghanistan.
+Between 2003 to 2007, Thomas assessed sites at the early Islamic capital of Jam in Afghanistan.
 After security concerns prevented fieldwork, he began remote image analysis via Google Earth, joining a field that’s expanded rapidly since 2011.

 Thomas helped uncover over 850 new archaeological sites in the country and is the author of The Ebb and Flow of the Ghurid Empire published by Sydney University Press that covers the ancient landscapes, rise, expansion and fall of the Eastern Iranian dynasty over 800 years ago.